rjrjswrdvi/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 Create an issue for INFRA to provide support for the new minor version.
 Following [steps](https://github.com/camunda-ci/jenkins-job-dsl-seed-jobs/blob/master/docs/NewCamBPMVersion.md) have to be completed.
   * A new (7.X) branch needs to be created on the maintenance repo through the https://release.cambpm.camunda.cloud/job/maintenance/job/RELEASE-create-camunda-bpm-maintenance-branch/ job

+## Pick Alpha Release Manager

+The Release Manager Rotation is Round-Robin based on the [Community Worker Rotation](https://app.camunda.com/confluence/display/camBPM/Community+Worker+Process#CommunityWorkerProcess-CommunityWorkerRotation:).

+After the Release Manager is picked, update the `CamBPM Release Manager` user group in Slack.
+To find it, go to:
+1. `People` (in the left side-panel)
+2. `User groups` tab
+3. Locate and click on `CamBPM Release Manager`
+4. Click on `Edit Members`
+5. Remove the current Release Manager and add the new one.